TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 1. Make sure your change feed processor is co-located with a Cosmos DB account region, and you are using `CosmosClientOptions.ApplicationRegion` / `CosmosClientOptions.PreferredRegions` (V3 .NET) or `ConnectionPolicy.PreferredLocations` (V2 .NET) to indicate which region you are running on.
 1. Are the changes happening in your Azure Cosmos container continuous or sporadic?
     * If they are sporadic, there could be some delay between the changes being stored and the Azure Function picking them up.
 Based on the life cycle explained previously, you can customize the sleeping period through the Poll interval.
     * If they are continuous, the speed at which new changes are read from the change feed are also defined by the speed at which you can process them.
 The faster you can process them, the faster new changes can be read.

 ## **Recommended Documents**

-[Change feed in Azure Cosmos DB - overview](https://docs.microsoft.com/azure/cosmos-db/change-feed)
-<br>Change feed support in Azure Cosmos DB works by listening to an Azure Cosmos container for any changes.
+[Change feed in Azure Cosmos DB - overview](https://docs.microsoft.com/azure/cosmos-db/change-feed) Change feed support in Azure Cosmos DB works by listening to an Azure Cosmos container for any changes.
 It then outputs the sorted list of documents that were changed.
 The changes are persisted, can be processed asynchronously and incrementally, and the output can be distributed across one or more consumers for parallel processing.

-[Reading Azure Cosmos DB change feed](https://docs.microsoft.com/azure/cosmos-db/read-change-feed)
-<br>This article describes how you can work with the Azure Cosmos DB change feed using any of the following options:
+[Reading Azure Cosmos DB change feed](https://docs.microsoft.com/azure/cosmos-db/read-change-feed) This article describes how you can work with the Azure Cosmos DB change feed using any of the following options:
 * Using Azure Functions
 * Using the change feed processor library
 * Using the Azure Cosmos DB SQL API SDK

-[Change feed processor in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/change-feed-processor)
-<br>This article covers the overview details of change feed processor V3.
+[Change feed processor in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/change-feed-processor) This article covers the overview details of change feed processor V3.

 [Migrate from Change feed processor V2 to V3](https://docs.microsoft.com/azure/cosmos-db/how-to-migrate-from-change-feed-library)
 <br>This article covers the migration steps to go from V2 to V3.